FamilySearch/pewpew/common/README.md

 Common Code for the PewPew as a Service ([ppaas-agent](https://github.com/FamilySearch/pewpew/agent) and [ppaas-controller](https://github.com/FamilySearch/pewpew/controller))

 ## Purpose
-This allows us to run load tests using [pewpew](https://github.com/FamilySearch/pewpew) via a AWS without having to manually create an ec2 instance.
+This allows us to run load tests using [pewpew](https://github.com/FamilySearch/pewpew) in AWS without having to manually create an ec2 instance.
 By putting the test files in s3 and putting a message on an SQS queue, an EC2 instance will be spun up to run the test, then shutdown when complete.

 ## Installation
 ```sh